-Full Assurance the system objectives and the controls are constantly applied. \bigcirc Substantial Assurance While there is basically a sound system of control to achieve the system objectives, there are weaknesses in the design or level of non-compliance of the controls which may put this achievement at risk. \bigcirc Limited Assurance There are significant weaknesses in key areas of system controls and non-compliance that puts achieving the system objectives at risk, No Assurance Controls are non-existent or extremely weak, leaving the system open to the high risk of error, abuse and reputational damage.
+Full Assurance There is a sound system of control designed to achieve the system objectives and the controls are constantly applied.
+Substantial Assurance While there is basically a sound system of control to achieve the system objectives, there are weaknesses in the design or level of non-compliance of the controls which may put this achievement at risk.
+Limited Assurance There are significant weaknesses in key areas of system controls and non-compliance that puts achieving the system objectives at risk, No Assurance Controls are non-existent or extremely weak, leaving the system open to the high risk of error, abuse and reputational damage.